That Was Then... This Is Now: Production

-In 1982, Emilo Estevez starred in the film version of S.E.
+In 1982, Emilio Estevez co-starred in the film version of S.E.
 Hinton's Tex.
 During filming, Estevez read That Was Then, This Is Now, also by Hinton, and enjoyed the book so much he drafted several screenplays before purchasing the rights.
 Estevez described the book as "a very intense, dark piece.
 It's kind of like the old Pat O'Brien-Jimmy Cagney movies where O'Brien becomes the priest and Cagney becomes the gangster".
 Estevez did a rewrite of the film during the making of The Breakfast Club, staying up all night to write after the typical 12 hour filming day.
 After speaking with Hinton, who recommended he also play one of the characters, Estevez attempted to sell the screenplay, but studios were reluctant.

 Estevez' father Martin Sheen bought the rights to That Was Then, This Is Now in 1982.
 "I knew it would be hot", said Estevez of the novel, who said in 1983 he wanted to star along with Tom Cruise.
 Estevez found two Midwest producers interested in making the film and they succeeded in raising the finance.
 One of them, Gary Lindberg, ran a production company that mostly made TV commercials, based in Minnesota.
 The film was shot in the summer of 1984 in St. Paul, Minnesota, without a distributor.
 It was later advertised as "the first Minnesota movie".

 Sheen recommended his son play Bryon Douglas, but Estevez, wary of being typecast, chose to play what he saw as the "sympathetic bad guy".
 Estevez said: "There's probably a lot of him in me, the alter ego screaming to get out every once in a while.
 Fortunately, I was able to vent it in a film and not in real life".

 Estevez said that they have been able to learn from the other Hinton adaptations: "We made it very contemporary, hired a brilliant cinematographer.
 The cast is primarily unknowns so it has a real feel – you're not watching movie stars.
 The emotional content is so rich, so full, it's absolutely draining.
 It's a terrific movie".